Taliban violently disperse rare protest days after takeover | Politics

 - Afghanistan

+The Taliban violently broke up a protest in eastern Afghanistan on Wednesday, killing at least one person as they quashed a rare public show of dissent.
+The militant group meanwhile met with Afghan officials from the Western-backed government it toppled.

-The Taliban violently broke up a protest in eastern Afghanistan on Wednesday, quashing a rare public show of dissent as they met with Afghan officials from the Western-backed government they toppled.
+The Taliban violently broke up a protest in eastern Afghanistan on Wednesday, killing at least one person in quashing a rare public show of dissent, as insurgent leaders met with Afghan officials from the Western-backed government they toppled.

 But many Afghans remain deeply skeptical, and the violent response to Wednesday's protest could only fuel their fears.
 Thousands are racing to the airport and borders to flee the country.
 Many others are hiding inside their homes, fearful after prisons and armories were emptied during the insurgents' blitz across the country.